Buying real estate in Nigeria?

 The Business Consumer Index (BCI) is a metric derived from surveys and assessments of business leaders, indicating their confidence in the current and future economic conditions.

-The Global Economy's data indicates that the Business Confidence Index is currently -15 for Nigeria.
-It's a score that can be qualified as "concerning".
+The Global Economy's data indicates that the Business Confidence Index is currently 1 for Nigeria.
+It is definitely a small score.

-A lack of confidence among local businesses in Nigeria can result in a stagnant property market with limited investment and development.
-Buyers may find fewer available properties and potentially face challenges in finding quality real estate options.
+With the Business Confidence Index at a minimal level in Nigeria, local businesses are experiencing a lack of confidence, which can lead to a stagnant property market characterized by limited investment and development.
+As a result, buyers may encounter fewer available properties and face difficulties in finding quality real estate options.

 Nigeria's population is growing but getting poorer